 AMIR 2019 — The 1st Interdisciplinary Workshop on Algorithm Selection and Meta-Learning in Information Retrieval — is over, and it was a full success.
 We had many interesting presentations and around 20 attendees.
-The following photos give some impression
+The following photos give some impressions.

 Accepted Workshop @ECIR2019: The 1st Interdisciplinary Workshop on Algorithm Selection and Meta-Learning in Information Retrieval (AMIR)